Processed-Fun/BusinessAutomation/website_creation.md

 4. Default to "medium" quality unless specifically asked to override.
 5. Use the "Generations" endpoint documented here: https://developers.openai.com/api/docs/guides/image-generation#generate-images.
 6. Do not create more than 40 images per site during the initial build.  it is fine to go over this limit later if prompted manually.
+7. images showing the product or scenes of the product should have a subtle and tasteful watermark with the business name.

 # Site Design and Features